wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-* 2.3.16 Fixes issue with scheduled posts failing to tweet if status updates on post edit are disabled
-* 2.3.15 Assorted bug fixes: XMLRPC, custom tweet text issues, etc. Added #tags# to templates, removed tags option.
+* 2.3.17 Bug fixes for scheduled posts in combination with certain plug-ins; custom tweet text for custom post types with instant publish